 The Kabul-based Radio Azadi was established in Soviet-occupied Afghanistan in 1985 by RFE/RL.
-In 1993, it faced budgetary constraints and halted Radio Azadi programming.
+In 1993, RFE/RL faced budgetary constraints and halted Radio Azadi programming.
 It was renewed only after the 2001 U.S. invasion.
-Since then, it has dominated Afghanistan’s media market with few organizations such as TOLO News and Qatar’s Al Jazeera.
+Since then, it has dominated Afghanistan’s media market, competing with a few other large media organizations such as TOLO News and Qatar’s Al Jazeera.

-Radio Azadi, a multimedia platform, reaches 36 percent of the Afghan audience over the age of 15 via shortwave radio, satellite and AM/FM signals, SMS, and the Internet, says RFE/RL.
+Radio Azadi, a multimedia platform, reaches 36 percent of the Afghan audience older than 15 via shortwave radio, satellite and AM/FM signals, SMS, and the Internet, according to RFE/RL.
 It provides 12 hours of coverage daily in Pashto and Dari languages and includes “New Thoughts,” “Female Leaders,” and NPR’s “Fresh Air” programs to attract younger audiences.

-Radio Azadi’s videos range into underreported issues such as human rights and warlordism and have been viewed over 63 million times, and nearly 30 million times on its Dari and Pashto fan pages in 2017, respectively.
-The websites attracted over 12.6 million views and 22.4 million visits in the same year, RFE/RL says.
+Radio Azadi’s videos range into underreported issues such as human rights and warlordism and have been viewed over 63 million times and nearly 30 million times on its Dari and Pashto Facebook fan pages in 2017, respectively.
+The Dari and Pashto websites, www.azadiradio.com, attracted over 22.4 million visits in the same year, RFE/RL says.

 Before his death, Hananzai was a confident reporter delivering some of Radio Azadi’s most important and dangerous-to-gather news stories.
 He reported an anti-narcotics program called Caravan of Poison.
 According to the Brookings Institution, opium cultivation in Afghanistan peaked from 2016 to 2017, allowing the Taliban, which has a large stake in the opium trade, to profit enormously.